Are you having a hard time converting prospects to customers? You are not alone!

 Set daily achievable goals to make the most of multichannel prospecting.
 For example, send 20 outreach messages on Twitter and LinkedIn and a minimum of 30 cold emails daily.
 The key to a successful outreach strategy is consistency, which can be achieved via automating sending out emails and scheduling follow-ups using sales engagement software such as SmartReach.
 You can set up sequences and send communication and follow-ups via email, Linkedin, WhatsApp, SMS and calls.
 Adopting multichannel outreach can help increase the reach and the frequency of interaction.
 It increases the chance of getting a response from the prospect.
 Additionally, multichannel can help SDRs personalize their messaging and outreach to different customer segments based on their preferences and behavior across channels.

 6. Is the SDR taking advantage of the sales software

-In today’s day and age if your sales team is not using sales software then you will face a challenge scaling your revenue.
+In today’s day and age if your sales team is not using sales software, then you will face a challenge scaling your revenue.
 This being said, many SDRs do not use the software available to them in the right manner.
-It’s important for Sales leaders to identify SDRs that arent using available tech in the right manner.
+Sales leaders need to identify SDRs that arent using available tech in the right manner.